agrim7070/python-project/README.md

-# AI Health Diagnosis Assistant — Cutie Auto Edition
+# AI Health Diagnosis Assistant —

-## How it works
+# How it works
 - Run `python app.py` in VS Code.
 - If a trained model isn't present, the app will attempt to download the Kaggle dataset (if you've configured kaggle.json).
 - If Kaggle is not configured or internet is unavailable, the app will train using the bundled local CSV (offline-safe).